tdg5/blog_snippets/lib/blog_snippets/articles/building_your_first_pry_plugin/README.md

 approach that involves subclassing [`Pry::ClassCommand`][Pry::ClassCommand - RubyDoc].

-By defining each command as its own class I find it reduces coupling and makes testing easier and more flexible by removing extra complexity added by the command set.
-Approaching each custom command as its own class also allows flexibility later on, in that if I think a command should be added to a command set down the road, I always have the freedom to do so using `Pry::CommandSet.add_command`.
+Defining each command as its own class reduces coupling and makes testing easier and more flexible by removing extra complexity added by the command set.
+Approaching each custom command as its own class also provides flexibility later on, in that if somewhere down the road you decide that the command should be added to a command set, you always have the freedom to do so using [`Pry::CommandSet#add_command`][Pry::CommandSet#add_command - RubyDoc].

-We'll look more at `Pry::ClassCommand` and the process of defining a class-style command later when it's time to build our custom Pry plugin.
-For now though, let's take a step back and consider another means of working with commands that is handy in those situations where the goal is not to add an entirely new command, but to modify the behavior of an built-in or otherwise existing command.
+We'll look more at `Pry::ClassCommand` and the process of defining a class-style command in the next article when it's time to build our custom Pry plugin.
+For now though, let's take a step back and consider another means of working with commands that is handy in those situations where the goal is not to add an entirely new command, but to modify the behavior of a built-in or otherwise existing command.

 #### Command hooks